kubeshop/tracetest/examples/tracetest-new-relic-otel-demo/README.md

-# OpenTelemetry Demo with Tracetest and New Relic
+# OpenTelemetry Demo with Tracetest and Lightstep

+This examples uses OpenTelemetry Demo `v1.2.1`.

-This is a simple sample app on how to configure the [OpenTelemetry Demo](https://github.com/open-telemetry/opentelemetry-demo) to use [Tracetest](https://tracetest.io/) for enhancing your E2E and integration tests with trace-based testing, and [New Relic](https://newrelic.com/) as a trace data store.
+This is a production-ready sample app on how to configure the [OpenTelemetry Demo](https://github.com/open-telemetry/opentelemetry-demo) to use [Tracetest](https://tracetest.io/) for enhancing your E2E and integration tests with trace-based testing, and [New Relic](https://newrelic.com/) as a trace data store.

 ## Prerequisites